csojinb/git-under-the-hood/presentation.md

 ![](images/dunes.jpg)

 ---
+# The Staging Index
+## (i.e. proposed next commit)

+* The staging index is a place to build the next commit
+* On checkout, the staging index is populated to reflect the state of the checked-out commit
+* As new changes are staged, the index is updated
+* On commit, the index becomes the commit snapshot

+---
-# The Snapshot
+# The Snapshots
 ## (i.e. the content)

-* When changes are staged, each affected file and directory entity is check-summed, compressed, and stored separately[^1]
+* To store staged changes, each affected file and directory entity is check-summed and saved separately
-* Directory entities (including the project root) point to the SHA-1 checksums of the files and directories they contain
+* These "snapshots" are efficiently stored copies of entire files[^1], or pointers to snapshots of contained files
+* Snapshots can be recovered by SHA-1 checksum

 [^1]: Eventually, git will compress versions of the same file together to save space when necessary, e.g. if you want to push to a remote.
 But looking up the file by checksum will still return you the complete file.

 ---
 # The Commit
 ## (i.e. content + meta-data)